Code of Business Conduct for Directors, Officers and Employees

 2. Fair Dealings

-The Company makes every effort to deal fairly and honestly with its collaborators, suppliers, competitors, other employees or consultants and others it has contact with.
+The Company makes every effort to deal fairly and honestly with its collaborators, suppliers, competitors, other employees and others it has contact with.
 The Company should not take unfair advantage of anyone through manipulation, concealment, misappropriation or abuse of confidential information, falsification, and misrepresentation of material facts or any other unfair practice.

 All contracts, agreements and other documents must correctly set forth the terms of the underlying business arrangement and any such documents must be reviewed and approved through established Company policy and procedures.